Study visit to a non-European country

 1. Please apply using the appropriate application form.

-2. The Presidential Advisory Board for International Affairs at the University of Bayreuth decides on the selection of applicants.
+Make sure to upload all documents correctly and use the template for your letter of motivation.2.
+The Presidential Advisory Board for International Affairs at the University of Bayreuth decides on the selection of applicants.

-4. UBT’s nomination for study at the partner university is only a suggestion and requires the final approval of the partner university.
+3. The International Office will offer you a place at a partner institution.
+You decide whether to accept the offer.4.
+UBT’s nomination for study at the partner university is only a suggestion and requires the final approval of the partner university.
 Please note that UBT nominations may be rejected by the partner institution at any time for various reasons.

-5. Please apply to the partner university in due form and time.
+5. Please apply to the partner university in due form and time

 6. Once you have received the Letter of Acceptance from the partner university, you can start planning your stay.
 Please note the information on general safety precautions in your host country.